 How to Obtain Tax Reliefs

 It is very straightfoward - you can obtain advance assurance for your company from HMRC by writing to them and asking for your company to qualify for the reliefs.
 The application requires that a business plan is submitted as well as other relevant supporting documentation.
 We would be happy to help you prepare this application if required.
-Just enter your contact details in the link below.

 Is obtaining SEIS tax relief (and therefore advance assurance) for your company right for you and your investors?